yonkahlon/Zenject/README.md

 You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scene open that you want to validate.
 This will execute all installers for the current scene and construct a fully bound container (with null values for all instances).
 It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).

+Note that if you want to use this feature (which I recommend as its very useful) then you should avoid instantiating new objects in your installers and executing other code that has similar side effects.

 Also, if you happen to be a fan of automated testing (as I am) then you can include calls to this menu item in unity batch mode as part of your testing suite.
+For example, to validate the scenes in the sample project from the command line, you can just execute this:

+    "[PATH TO UNITY]" -projectPath "[PATH TO SAMPLE PROJECT]" -executeMethod Zenject.ZenEditorUtil.ValidateScenesFromScript -batchmode -nographics "-CustomArg:scenes=Asteroids,AsteroidsDecoratorExample"

+This will return an error code if validation fails.
+If it succeeded, it will return 0 and the log for the unity editor will contain the line "Successfully validated all 2 scenes".

 ## <a id="using-the-unity-inspector-to-configure-settings"></a>Using the Unity Inspector To Configure Settings